 Talking Induction Hobs are available from Cobolt Systems, in both single and double hob varieties.

 Using your smartphone

 Unfortunately smartphones are still not able to cook for us…or can they?!
 There are slow cookers that can be controlled using companion mobile apps which have preset cooking modes for various dishes.
 The Instant Pot Smart Bluetooth cooker and the Tefal Cook4Me Connect are examples of these.

 We expect a greater trend towards smart appliances in the near future, including appliances that can be controlled using your voice.

 Check out ‘Yes Chef Hands Free Recipe Assistant’ on iOS if you want recipe instructions read to you while you cook.

 Or perhaps your digital personal assistant can help in a similar way?
 Check out the recipe skills available on Amazon Alexa.
 Your personal assistant can also be used as a timer.

-Research Institute for Disabled Consumers guide, ‘Choosing cookers, ovens, hobs and microwaves’ offers plenty of advice for those seeking inclusively designed appliances.
+The Research Institute for Disabled Consumers guide from 2015, ‘Choosing cookers, ovens, hobs and microwaves’ offers useful advice for those seeking inclusively designed appliances.